-The ARID1A and ARID1B exon numbering used in this P433-A2 ARID1A-ARID1B product description is the exon numbering from the MANE project (release version 1.3), based on MANE Select transcripts NM_006015.6 and NM_001374828.1, respectively.
-The ARID1B exon numbering has changed; the exon numbering used in previous versions of this product description can be found in between brackets in Table 2.
-From description version A2-02 onwards, we have adopted the NCBI exon numbering that is present in the MANE Select NM sequence for this gene.
-As changes to the databases can occur after release of this product description, the NM sequence and exon numbering may not be up-to-date.
+The ARID1A and ARID1B exon numbering used in this P433-A2 ARID1A-ARID1B product description is the exon numbering from the LRG\875 and LRG\861 sequences, respectively.
+The exon numbering of the NM\ sequence that was used for determining a probe's ligation site does not always correspond to the exon numbering obtained from the LRG sequences.
+As changes to the databases can occur after release of this product description, the NM\ sequence and exon numbering may not be up-to-date.